hashbbg/bbgcomp2/README.markdown

 ## Genres

-The genre will be randomly selected from a list submitted to me on jan 31st.
+The genre will be randomly selected from a list submitted to me on jan 1st.
 Submit either via twitter @hughfdjackson w/ the hashtag #bbgcomp2, or in freenode's #bbg.

-Obviously, not all genres make a great candidates for time-limited games, so any genres that get 50% or more down-votes in #bbg or over twitter will be removed from the list.  *Downvoting will only apply if a genre gets selected*
+The reason for the random selection is to stop people just picking for the fan-favourite genre.
+To get developers to move out of their comfort zone and consider different styles of games than they normally would.

+However, some games genres would be really impractical to make in 12 hours.
+For that reason, if you *really* feel like a genre is infeasible, you'll get a chance to downvote it on the 1st.
+If, in the space of 4 hours from the announcement, 50% or more of the votes for a genre are downvotes, we'll mulligan (removing that genre from the list).
+The *first* announcement will be made at noon GMT.

+Submit your down or up votes via twitter or in #bbg.

-#### Genre List:
+#### Genre List (so far):

 * beat-em-up (a la streets of rage)
 * FPS